benji920/ece-webtech-blogging-app/README.md

   Graduation: 3/4

-  We display and load a form component withe the name and the email of the user.
+  We display and load a form component with the name and the email of the user.

 * WYSIWYG integration